 I am a mama on a mission – a mission to declutter and make use of everything I can lay my DIY hands on.
 My home has been overrun by my business (kinda like living in a warehouse) and I need things to be normal, at least somewhat normal – as if living with 6 kids is ever normal. ha!
 My latest subject for renewal is this Art Deco mirror back that I think will make an awesome faux clock for my mantel.
 Do you see the potential?

-This mirror back was originally going to be used in our boys’ bedroom makeover that had an industrial feel.
+Originally, this mirror back was going to be used in our boys’ bedroom makeover that had an industrial feel.
 You can barely see it, but we had already drawn on the word “GULF” as we were going to turn this into a vintage appeal gas station sign.
-But, we didn’t end up using it, so faux clock it is.
+In the end, we didn’t end up using it, so faux clock it is.

 Enter in my new faux clock…I love it!

-The best part about this new faux clock is that it is totally doable with materials found at your local home improvement store.
-It even has the potential to be a working clock too (see below).
+The best part about this new faux clock is that it is totally doable with materials from your local home improvement store.
+Also, it even has the potential to be a working clock too (see below).

 Here is what you need: